 Watch Dogs Legion is officially the third open-world game in the anarchic, tech-savvy series.
-Leaked ahead of the biggest videogame show on Earth – as is customary for Ubisoft titles by this point – it has since been confirmed that the third chapter will be one of the many E3 2019 games we expect to see more from the interactive entertainment bonanza in LA.
+Some details leaked ahead of the biggest videogame show on Earth – as is customary for Ubisoft titles by this point – but we still got a chonky reveal at E3 that confirms the leaks and gives us new information on top of that.

 The previous game is something of an overlooked gem this generation: Watch Dogs 2’s PC gameplay and tone rivalled even GTA 5 in its best moments, but was swallowed up by the myriad impressive sandbox games that also landed in that time, such as Horizon: Zero Dawn and The Legend of Zelda: Breath of the Wild.
-Either way, a few years on from the second game, we’re ready for another technologically-enhanced Ubisoft world – so hopefully the Watch Dogs Legion release date isn’t too far away.
-Here’s everything we know about the upcoming PC game so far.
+Either way, a few years on from the second game, we’re ready for another technologically-enhanced Ubisoft world – as the Watch Dogs Legion release date isn’t too far away, here’s everything we know about the upcoming PC game so far.

 Watch Dogs Legion release date